 Sliding Glass Cabinets

 These were very common in the 1970s, but they’ve come back into the modern kitchen and bathroom.
 The doors of these cabinets glide on recessed tracks, and they sometimes have direct-drilled hardware, but many have a handle that’s merely a hole cut into the glass.

 Whether they’re framed or frameless, glass front cabinets come in a variety of finishes and patterns — some even have glass paint on them.
 You can either have the glass cut when you order your cabinets, or you can ask the vendor to prep the doors for glass.
-With some glass paints and some imagination, you can make your kitchen cabinets totally unique.
+By painting on glass and using your imagination, you can make your kitchen cabinets unique.

 Painted Front Cabinets